nickknw/ludum-dare-24/README.markdown

-Ludum Dare 24 entry: Evolution
+Ludum Dare 24 entry: Conway's Revenge
 ===

 This is my entry for Ludum Dare #24, with the theme of **evolution**.

-As work progresses, I'll update this readme with more information about the game, as well as a title!
+This game is essentially a multiplayer Conway's Game of Life clone.

+I have plans to progress it beyond that but... we'll see how far I get.